New York Mercantile Exchange: Growth

 The energy trading business took off, and NYMEX boomed.
 The open outcry floor became a cacophony of shouting traders and pit cards.
 The pits became a place where many people without much education or ability to fit into Wall Street could have a chance at being rich.
 Goodman's book tells the stories of many of the personalities that built the exchange in this era.

 COMEX (Commodity Exchange, Inc), one of the exchanges that shared 4 World Trade Center with NYMEX, had traditionally looked down on NYMEX for being smaller and for having the toxic reputation from the potato bust.
 With NYMEX's energy trading boom, it became much larger and wealtheir than COMEX.
 On August 3, 1994, the NYMEX and COMEX finally merged under the NYMEX name.
 By the late 1990s, there were more people working on the NYMEX floor than there was space for them.
 In 1997, the NYMEX moved to a new building on the Southwestern portion of Manhattan, part of a complex called the World Financial Center.
+In 2014 the buildings were renamed to Brookfield Place.

 Later history

-September 11, 2001 attacks
+September 11, 2001, attacks

-The NYBOT's original headquarters and trading floor were destroyed in the September 11, 2001 terrorist attacks on the World Trade Center.
+The NYBOT's original headquarters and trading floor were destroyed in the September 11, 2001, terrorist attacks on the World Trade Center.
 Several NYMEX people were lost in the tragedy, even though the new NYMEX building itself was mostly undamaged.
 Despite the area's devastation, the exchange's management and staff quickly had the exchange working.

 The WTC/WFC art gallery, long located in the Nymex building, continued showing world and community art until 2012.
 The last-ever exhibit there was a solo show by actualist painter Terry Ward.

 On February 26, 2003, the New York Board of Trade (NYBOT) signed a lease agreement with the NYMEX to move into its World Financial Center headquarters and trading facility.
 NYMEX maintained a close relationship with many organizations and people at World Trade Center, and After the attacks, the NYMEX built a $12 million trading floor backup facility outside of New York City with 700 traders' booths, 2,000 telephones, and a backup computer system.
 This backup was in case of another terrorist attack or natural disaster in Lower Manhattan.